The MiSo Lab Team

 isobel.a.heck@rochester.edu

 Dr. Heck is an Assistant Professor of Psychology at the University of Rochester and the PI of the MiSo Lab.
 Her research focuses on how young children come to think about the structure of the social world and how they themselves fit into it.
 Much of her research focuses on children’s reasoning social group hierarchies along lines of power and status, as well as early-life thinking about formalized notions of power and status (e.g., political leadership, occupational hierarchies).
 In asking these questions, she pays particular attention to how variation in lived experience shapes differences in social thinking across individuals and contexts.
+See more about her research here.

 She is an alum of Brown University, where she concentrated in Cognitive Science with a focus in developmental science and education.
 After receiving her Bachelor’s, she completed her PhD at Cornell and the University of Chicago working with Dr. Katherine Kinzler.

-Isobel’s Seasonal Treat: Chaider (apple cider + chai)
+Isobel’s Seasonal Treat: gardening

 Lab Manager